Osiris-Team/Dyml/DYML-SPEC.md

 # Todo
 - Find a way of representing lists, aka multiple values
 - Maybe use tab instead of 2 spaces to reduce file size?
+- How to handle line breaks in values?

 # Features